Glock G43X, G48, and G44 Factory 15-Round Magazines: Shipping May 2026

 Availability and Pricing

-Lipsey's dealer emails indicate the updated pistol SKUs and standalone magazines will appear on their portal over the coming days, with shipping expected mid-April 2026.
+Per Glock's official April 17, 2026 announcement, the updated pistol SKUs and standalone magazines ship to dealers in May 2026.
 BattleHawk Armory has already listed the GL79269 at $27.00, below the $32.73 MSRP.
 Expect other major retailers to follow once distributor allocation begins.

 For a complete rundown of the best optics, triggers, barrels, and other upgrades for your 43X, see our Glock 43X upgrades guide.
 You can also use the rifle builder to explore build configurations, or browse our catalog for current component pricing.